paezha/Reproducible-Research-Workflow/Session 7 Creating R packages and documenting data/Session_7_Notes.md

 ![Build tab](Session-7-Figure-18.png)

-This tab includes a number of options to work with packages, including nstalling a package and restarting the R Studio session, testing the package, building the package, cleaning and rebuilding, etc. We can begin by _checking_ the build, to make sure that there are no errors This will run an extensive set of diagnostics to reduce the risk of a package not working or having other issues:
+This tab includes a number of options to work with packages, including installing a package and restarting the R Studio session, testing the package, building the package, cleaning and rebuilding, etc. We can begin by _checking_ the build, to make sure that there are no errors This will run an extensive set of diagnostics to reduce the risk of a package not working or having other issues:

 ![Checking a package build](Session-7-Figure-19.png)